 Why Write a Personal Training Business Plan?

 A personal training business plan is a guide you can follow to work out your unique selling points and help your business succeed.
-It will help you define the steps you need to take to grow your business.

 It will also give you an idea of the risks or challenges your business might face.
-For example, the competitor analysis section gives you an understanding of how others in your industry work, which helps you to stay one step ahead.
+For example, the competitor research section gives you an understanding of how others in the fitness industry work, which helps you to stay one step ahead.

-The financial plan section gives you a clear view of your finances, which helps you make better decisions.
-Doing this before you get started is beneficial as it becomes harder to make these changes once you are in business.
+Having a clear view of your finances will also help you make better decisions.
+Doing this before you get started is beneficial as it becomes harder to make these changes once you are training clients.

 It is also usually necessary to write a business plan if you want to apply for funding.
 Banks or other potential investors will want to see you have put thought into how you will run a profitable business.

 Finally, business plans aren’t just for personal trainers starting out.
 If you already run a personal training business, creating a plan can still be a useful tool to ensure you are heading in the right direction.